mjchao/Interactive-Whiteboard/README.md

 History
 -------

-In a CSC 425 Software Engineering I took in the winter term of 2012, my class decided to create an interactive whiteboard as a group project.
+In a CSC 425 Software Engineering class I took in the winter term of 2012, my class decided to create an interactive whiteboard as a group project.
 The term wasn't long enough though, so I decided to try creating it on my own.
 The Interactive Whiteboard was the first "large" program (1000+ lines of code) I had ever attempted.
 It is written in Java with over 10,000 lines of code (not counting comments and extra formatting lines), and I created everything using only the standard Java libraries that came with my Java SDK from oracle.com .
 There are three parts: client, server, and databse, and I programmed all of them.
 I worked on the program over the course of approximately nine months: ~May 2012 - January 2013.

 Login and User Information
 --------------------------